ljtechdotca/ljtechdotca/README.md

 ### Welcome to my GitHub Profile!
 **Who am I?** I'm a web developer and IT consultant with over 10 years of experience whose currently based in British Columbia.

-Let me create a website tailored to your needs, one you'll be proud to call your own.

-Check out my [portfolio](https://ljtech.ca/portfolio) and reach out to bring your vision to life!

 #### Details about me:

 ```javascript